dxyz004/dear-diary/content/midtermoutline.md

     Advantages/Why:
     [introclassesattr.pdf](https://heuristic-brahmagupta-965a2c.netlify.app/uploads/introclassesattr.pdf)

+	Using models to design complex systems is derigeur (strictness) in traditional engineering disciplines.
+No one would imagine constructing an edifice as complex as a bridge or an automobile without first constructing a variety of specialized system models from using models and modeling techniques.
+Models help us understand a complex problem and its potential solutions through abstraction.
+Therefore, it seems obvious that software systems, which are often among the most complex engineering systems, can benefit greatly.

+	MDD’s defining characteristic is that software development’s primary focus and products are models rather than computer programs.The major advantage of this is that we express models using concepts that are much less bound to the underlying implementation technology and are much closer to the problem domain relative to most popular programming languages.
+This makes the models easier to specify, understand, verify and maintain.

  4. **Know the Model-View-Controller (MVC) architectural style - its constraints and benefits**
  ![](https://heuristic-brahmagupta-965a2c.netlify.app/uploads/mvc-diagram.jpg)

 	Constraints and benefits: [model-view-controller.PDF](https://heuristic-brahmagupta-965a2c.netlify.app/uploads/model-view-controller.PDF)

+	* Reusability of application and / or user interface components,
+	* Ability to develop the application and user interface separately,
+	* Ability to inherit from different parts of the class hierarchy.

  5. **Know how to implement event-based notification in Java**